Burlington, VT to Columbus, GA Movers (NEW 2026 Costs)

 - Columbus is considered to be less safe than Burlington with a score of 27.82 vs Burlington's 56.67.

-- Air quality in Columbus is good, and in Burlington it's good.
+- Air quality in Columbus is Good, and in Burlington it's Good.

 - State licensing: Moving companies in Georgia are regulated by the the Georgia Department of Public Safety (GDPS).
 Regulations include insurance requirements and the handling of consumer complaints.
 Make sure the moving company you use has a license before hiring.

-- State regulator: You can verify a Georgia moving license and its status through the state's public utilities commission.
+- State regulator: You can check the status of a Georgia moving license through the state's public utilities commission.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Columbus.
-Get started here.
+- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Columbus without delay.
+You can select your official move date when completing the form.
+Start the process here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: State laws differ on mover insurance.
 Opt for Released Value Protection for its cost-effectiveness, offered by movers at no extra charge.
 However, it provides minimal coverage, with the mover's responsibility limited to 60 cents per pound per article.
 For comprehensive coverage matching the full value of your items, explore other options with your chosen moving company or consider a third-party insurance provider.

 - Moving checklist: Our moving checklist will help you have the peace of mind that you've got everything covered.